-Diazoxide, a selective mito K{ATP} activator, attenuated ischemia-reperfusion injury in some organs including the heart, liver, intestinal and spinal cord, and lung [257-262].
+Diazoxide, a selective mito $K{ATP}$ activator, attenuated ischemia-reperfusion injury in some organs including the heart, liver, intestinal and spinal cord, and lung [257-262].
 Our results supported a previous study demonstrating the effects of diazoxide on hypoxic endothelial cells.
-It was found that diazoxide improved the the function, ameliorated survival rate, reduced apoptosis rate, and maintained NO level [263].
-There is a study suggesting that post-conditioning by 5withμM of diazoxide increased myocardial cell viability and inhibited apoptosis of cardiomyocytes [264].
-Su C., et al., (2014) investigated the effect of 100 μM of diazoxide on rat myocardium microvascular endothelial cells (MMECs) subjected to 2 hours-hypoxic/2 hours-reoxygenation.
+It was found that diazoxide improved that diazoxide function, ameliorated survival rate, reduced apoptosis rate, and maintained NO level [263].
+There is a study suggesting that post-conditioning by 5with $\mu$ of diazoxide increased myocardial cell viability and inhibited apoptosis of cardiomyocytes [264].
+Su C., et al., (2014) investigated the effect of 100 $\mu$ of diazoxide on rat myocardium microvascular endothelial cells (MMECs) subjected to 2 hours-hypoxic/2 hours-reoxygenation.
 It was reported that diazoxide reduced apoptosis cells, increased PI3K and Akt mRNA gene expression, and reduced p53 gene expression [265].